Background blur

 ✨Key Takeaways

-• Props like cushions can aid in achieving proper spinal alignment and making seated poses more sustainable.
+• Using props like cushions can help achieve proper spinal alignment and make sitting more sustainable.

 📝In-Depth Guide